What Are Vivint Identity Theft Allegations?

 Safeguards like these are not just common sense, federal law requires them.
 Under the “Red Flags Rule” in the Fair Credit Reporting Act, companies like Vivint “must develop and implement a written Identity Theft Prevention Program (Program) that is designed to detect, prevent, and mitigate identity theft in connection with the opening of a covered account.”
 The Federal Trade Commission is responsible for enforcing this rule.

 In its most recent annual filing, Vivint reported that it had “received a civil investigative demand from the staff of the Federal Trade Commission (“FTC”) concerning potential violations of the Fair Credit Reporting Act (“FCRA”) and the “Red Flags Rule.”Our attorneys believe that Vivint’s corporate executives and managers knew that their employees were routinely creating fraudulent accounts using identity theft and forgery, yet chose to ignore it.
 As a result, thousands of innocent people have been harassed by debt collectors and their credit scores have suffered.
 This fraudulent debt is due solely to Vivint’s failure to enact proper security measures for preventing identity theft and forgery.

-If You Think You Have Been a Victim of Vivint Identity Fraud or Forgery
+Have You Been a Victim of Vivint Identity Fraud or Forgery?

 Our ongoing investigation has uncovered multiple fraudulent schemes and unethical sales tactics used by Vivint employees.
 If you suspect Vivint has created fraudulent accounts in your name, we urge you to immediately contact our law firm to discuss your legal rights at (205) 322-8880.